Updating Your Mid-Century House?

 William Jaird Levitt will always be one of the most controversial figures in American life.

-By 1965 most Americans were homeowning "suburbanites".
-Over 65% of American families owned their own home – a number that has remained nearly constant for the 50+ years since.
+By 1965 most Americans were "suburbanites".
+In 1943 only 43% of all Americans lived in a home they owned.
+By 1965, that number was over 65% and still climging.
+It has remained nearly constant for the 75+ years since.

 Per square foot, however, home prices barely budged.

-In 1955 the typical new home was a one-story two-bedroom Cape Cod that cost $8,000.
-Ten years later it was a climate-controlled, landscaped, two-story three-bedroom colonial with an attached garage and unfinished basement that cost under $20,000 with a mortgage payment that was still less than 20% of a workingman's take-home pay.
+In 1955 the typical new home was a one-story two-bedroom Cape Cod that cost $8,900.
+Ten years later it was a climate-controlled, landscaped, two-story three-bedroom colonial with an attached garage and unfinished basement that cost under $20,000 with a mortgage payment that was still just a fraction of a workingman's take-home pay.

 The Post-war Cape Cod

 The Levitts did not invent the Cape Cod house.
-It is a traditional colonial-era architectural style – boxy, low to the ground with a sharply pitched roof and narrow eaves – that re-appears from time to time in American architectural history.
+It is a traditional colonial-era architectural style – boxy, low to the ground with a sharply pitched roof and narrow eaves.
+It disappears then re-appears from time to time in American architectural history.

-The simple style briefly emerged from the shadow of ornate Victorian architecture in the late 19th century Colonial Revival period, then again beginning in the 1920s when it was re-popularized once more by Boston architect Royal Barry Wills whose writings sparked a revival of early Colonial styles, primarily in New England.
+Beginning in the 1920s they appeared again, re-popularized once more by Boston architect Royal Barry Wills whose writings sparked a renewed interest in early Colonial styles, primarily in New England and the Upper Mid-Atlantic states.

-The Levitt brothers, however, successfully adapted the Cape Cod to their mass production techniques and both the style and the techniques were widely adopted during the post-war housing boom.
+The Levitt brothers successfully adapted the Cape Cod to their mass production techniques and both the style and the techniques were widely copied during the post-war housing boom.

-The coat closet and stair were conveniently right off the entry.
+The coat closet and stairs were conveniently right off the entry.
 The kitchen opened into both the dining room and living room, facilitating both family dining and entertaining.

 Bedrooms were separated from the public spaces by a short hallway, and the bath was located between the bedrooms and living portions of the house so it was convenient for both guests and family members.
 The toilet, hidden behind a protruding closet, was partly shielded from view for better privacy.

-The furnace tucked neatly into its own little closet under the stairs, nestled comfortably alongside the water heater.
+The furnace tucked neatly into a little closet under the stairs, nestled comfortably alongside the water heater.
 Unfinished attic space allowed for expansion as the family grew.

-The Levitt Cape Cod had 4-1/2 rooms: living-dining room and kitchen across the front, two bedrooms at the rear, and a bath tucked in behind the kitchen.
-But, it kept the boxy rectangular shape, high pitched roof, and narrow eaves characteristic of the original Cape Cod style.
+It had 4-1/2 rooms: a living-dining room and kitchen across the front, two bedrooms at the rear, and a bath tucked in behind the kitchen.
+However, it kept the boxy rectangular shape, high-pitched roof, and narrow eaves characteristic of the original Cape Cod style.

 The floor plan was soon revamped so that the kitchen was at the back of the house, for reasons of better privacy and to make it easier to watch the children in the backyard.